sigmod/sqlpp/document.md

     FROM FacebookUsers AS user, user.employment AS employment WHERE user.id = 1;

+In the query, the second from term `user.employment AS employment` refers the variable `user` which is defined on its left side.
 In general, query string like `expr1 AS v1 UNNEST expr2 AS v2` is equivalent to `expr1 AS v1, expr2 AS v2`.

 ### <a id="Expressing_joins_using_from_terms">Expressing joins using from terms
 Replacing `UNNEST` with `,` the same join intent of the `UNNEST`-based join queries above could be expressed by (the first one is one of the SQL-92 ways to express the join intent):